-5 Finance Tips for New Parents October 14, 2019 Family Financials Print Major life events are often the impetus to begin comprehensive financial planning—and few events are bigger than welcoming a new child.
+Home chevron_right Guides & Resources chevron_right Financial Planning chevron_right Investing for Life 5 Finance Tips for New Parents October 14, 2019 Major life events are often the impetus to begin comprehensive financial planning—and few events are bigger than welcoming a new child.
 Whether you are expecting, have just brought your new baby home or want to play catch-up, here are five finance tips to help you get started.
 Apply for a Social Security number.
 You’ll need this to establish savings accounts in the child’s name, to add them to your health insurance and to claim them as a dependent when filing your taxes.
 For a newborn, your hospital should provide you with the necessary paperwork.
 For adoptees, your adoption agency should be able to help.
 Begin budgeting (if you haven’t already).
 Baby budgeting means more than just adding diapers to the grocery list.
 Insurance, clothing, child care and education among other expenses also factor in.
 Consider saving for future education costs for your child by using a tax-free 529 plan.
 Finally, be sure you can continue making regular contributions to your retirement and investment accounts.
 Here’s our Budget Worksheet to get you started.
 Add your baby to your health insurance.
 In all the excitement and stress that comes with growing your family, you won’t want to forget this one.
 Once your baby is born, you only have a 30-day window to add your newborn to your health insurance coverage.
 Notify your employer’s HR department or your insurer as soon as possible.
 Review insurance coverage.
 Even if you already have life and disability insurance, you may need to update those policies.
 Disability insurance can help replace at least a portion of your salary if you are unable to work.
 And life insurance can provide for your loved ones’ futures if the unthinkable happens.
 Update your estate plan.
 You’ll want your child to be well cared for if you pass away.
 Update your will to reflect your wishes, designate a guardian and leave clear instructions for your child’s inheritance.
 After your new baby is born, you’ll also want to consider updating your beneficiary designations to include your child on your various accounts.
 Baby budgeting means more than just adding diapers to the grocery list.
 This list is by no means exhaustive, but we hope you found these five finance tips useful; for more, please read our Financial Checklist for New Parents.
 Of course, if you have any questions about your specific situation, please contact your portfolio team.
 We are happy to help.
 About Adviser Investments Adviser Investments is a full-service wealth management firm, offering investment management, financial and tax planning, managed individual bond portfolios, and 401(k) advisory services.
-We’ve been helping individuals, trusts, institutions and foundations since 1994, and have more than 3,500 clients across the country and over $7 billion in assets under management.
+We’ve been helping individuals, trustsA legal document that functions as an instruction manual to how you want your money managed and spent in your later years as well as how your assets should be distributed after your death.
+Assets placed in a trust are generally safe from creditors and can be sold by the trustee in short order, avoiding the lengthy and costly probate process., institutions and foundations since 1994, and have nearly 4,000 clients across the country and over $7 billion in assets under management.
 Our portfolios encompass actively managed funds, ETFsA type of security which allows investors to indirectly invest in an underlying basket of financial instruments (these may include stocks, bonds, commodities or other types of instruments).
 Shares in an ETF are publicly traded on an exchange, and the price of an ETF’s shares will fluctuate throughout the trading day (traditional mutual funds trade only once a day).
 For example, one popular ETF tracks the companies in the S&P 500, so buying a share of the ETF gets an investor exposure to all 500 companies in the index., socially responsible investments and tactical asset allocation strategies, and we’re experts on Fidelity and Vanguard mutual funds.
 We take pride in being The Adviser You Can Talk To.
 Our minimum account size is $350,000.
 To see a full list of our awards and recognitions, click here, and for more information, please visit www.adviserinvestments.com or call 800-492-6868.
 Disclaimer: This material is distributed for informational purposes only.
 The investment ideas and opinions contained herein should not be viewed as recommendations or personal investment advice or considered an offer to buy or sell specific securities.
 Our statements and opinions are subject to change at any time, without notice and should be considered only as part of a diversified portfolio.
 Mutual funds and exchange-traded funds mentioned herein are not necessarily held in client portfolios.
 Data and statistics contained in this report are obtained from what we believe to be reliable sources; however, their accuracy, completeness or reliability cannot be guaranteed.
 You may request a free copy of the firm’s Form ADV Part 2A, which describes, among other items, risk factors, strategies, affiliations, services offered and fees charged.
 Past performance is not an indication of future returns.
 We do not provide legal or tax advice, nor sell insurance products.
 Tax, legal and insurance information contained herein is general in nature, is provided for informational purposes only, and should not be construed as legal or tax advice, or as advice on whether to buy or surrender any insurance products.
 Always consult an attorney or tax professional, or licensed insurance professional regarding your specific legal or tax situation, or insurance needs. © 2019 Adviser Investments, LLC.
 All Rights Reserved.